 The State of Colorado Immunization law (C.R.S.
 25-4-901) requires all students to submit proof of immunizations.
 Students must submit records prior to registering for classes at UNC.
-Students will not be allowed to register until after they have submitted a completed immunization record.
+Please see below for specific immunization requirements.

 If you do not have a copy of your immunization record your provider can use the form below to fill out the dates of your vaccines (this form is not required if you have other documents showing proof of vaccination).

 If you wish to file an Exemption from immunizations, there are two ways to do this:

 Option #1.
 A "Certificate of Nonmedical Exemption" can be downloaded from CDPHE Vaccine Exemption page.
 The document should be completed by the student (If under 18 by the parent) and signed by their immunizing health care provider.
 This signed document is then uploaded into your Admissions portal.
 Your exemption must be signed by a provider licensed in Colorado.

 Option #2.Review the Online Immunization Education Module, accessed on the Vaccine Exemption page.
 The online education module is available 24 hours a day, seven days a week.
 It will take approximately 20 minutes to complete.

 At the completion of the module, you will be able to complete a form to obtain a certificate of nonmedical exemption.
 The Certificate will populate the name, date and time that this process was completed and will not require a signature from an immunizing health care provider.
 When complete, upload into your Admissions portal.

 To access the Vaccine Exemption page, please go to www.colorado.gov/vaccineexemption

 Please note: If you file exemption from the required immunizations (measles, mumps, rubella and

 meningitis) and there is an outbreak of any of these vaccine preventable diseases